KainosEngineeringAcademy/hauntedHouse/README.md

 Your team of writers have been assigned a spectacularly spooky task - to write a Halloween special for the EAYL Academy!

-<h2>Malicious Melinda your repository host has started your story....</h2>
+<h2>Malicious Melinda, your repository host has started your story....</h2>
 <h1>The Haunted Lair </h1>

 In the heart of a desolate, overgrown forest stood a house shrouded in a perpetual shroud of fog and mystery.
 Locals whispered tales of the cursed mansion, but none dared approach it after sunset.